Rubicon Water System Projects

 - Lower Meeks Bay Pressure Reducing Valve (PRV) Project

-This project will improve water pressure and flow rates during high-demand conditions, such as fire flows.
-This area is currently only served by one water connection.
-The project adds a secondary water system connection to keep water flowing in the event of a failure or required maintenance.
+The goal of this project was to improve water pressure and flow rates during high-demand conditions, such as fire flows.
+This area was previously only served by one water connection.
+The project added a secondary water system connection to keep water flowing in the event of a failure or required maintenance.

 - 600 feet of new water mains.